ryancranie/notes/Notes/Network Technologies/DHCP.md

 ## Commands

-service dhcp: Enables the DHCP service on the router (often unnecessary as it's enabled by default)
+`service dhcp`: Enables the DHCP service on the router (often unnecessary as it's enabled by default)

 `ip helper-address [ip_address]`: Configures a router interface to act as a DHCP relay agent, forwarding DHCP broadcasts to a server at the specified IP address